 One of the recommendations of Governor Christie’s “Roadmap to Resolution” report is to have local boards of education assume the cost of local education retiree health benefits, which is currently a state obligation, as well as the new retirement plan for local (K-12) education employees.
 NJLM partnered with the New Jersey School Boards Association (NJSBA) to assess the impact such a cost transfer would have on both municipal and school district taxpayers.
 Raphael J. Caprio, Ph.D., Director of Bloustein Center for Local Government Research, Rutgers University was hired to provide a policy neutral analysis and provide answers to the potential (and estimated) impacts.
 Click here to read this report in its entirety: CostAllocationEstimatesofPensionLiability foreach1%ofPayrollContribution Convertingfroma SchoolDistrictBasis toa Municipality Basis (PDF).

 League Leadership Urges Pension Study Group to Recognize Strength of Local Pension Funding

 In 2014, the League's officers, working closely with their counterparts at the New Jersey Association of Counties, submitted a statement to to the State's Pension and Health Benefit Study Commission, urging them to not, in any way, weaken the vitality of the local plans.
-Click here to read a copy of this letter.
+Click here to read a copy of this letter in PDF.